swissquote/crafty/CONTRIBUTING.md

 # Installation

-This project is organized with Lerna to manage multiple modules in a single project.
+This project is organized with Lerna to manage more than one module in a single project.

 ```bash
 npm install